Jump to main content

 After Békés County, she started her current job at Infineon Technologies, where she had not initially applied for a managerial position, but during her interview, a Hungarian manager of the company saw potential in her and offered to create a logistics manager position for her in Budapest.
 At Infineon, Eszter had a very exciting and professionally building period, during which the number of employees in Budapest grew from 5 to 60.
 The supportive atmosphere in the company has also confirmed Eszter’s belief that her leadership credo is valid: “No matter how high you get, I think you have to be able to stay human.
 It’s not that you are feared by your subordinates that makes you a good leader, but that you can create a supportive atmosphere and give direction to your staff members.”

 She says she himself has the trust and support of both German and Hungarian management, for example, there was no question of her being promoted to head of the Budapest office on her return from maternity leave.
-In fact, two years ago, when she asked her boss to apply for the Corvinus-MSM-Seed’s Executive MBA programme, she received a clear positive response and the company gave her all the support she needed to complete the programme.
+In fact, two years ago, when she asked her boss to apply for the Corvinus-MSM-Maastricht University’s Executive MBA programme, she received a clear positive response and the company gave her all the support she needed to complete the programme.

 “Two years of studying was quite an adventure because I got pregnant with my son, so time got tight.
 For example, I managed to pass the higher level English exam for my degree a week before giving birth.
 And I missed the intensive two weeks of the Maastricht last year because that’s when my son was born.
 Because of this, I will defend my thesis half a year later than my classmates,” says Eszter, who completed the second year of her EMBA programme on maternity leave, but with a schedule that is by no means free.